jacksund/simmate/docs/getting_started/toolkit/advanced_classes.md

 ## Example 2: Fingerprint Analysis

-Matminer is especially useful for analyzing a structure's "features" and creating machine-learning inputs.
-A common analysis provides the structure's "fingerprint", which aids in characterizing bonding in the crystal.
+Matminer is especially useful for analyzing a structure's features and creating machine-learning inputs.
+A common analysis provides the structure's fingerprint, which aids in characterizing bonding in the crystal.
 The most basic fingerprint is the radial distribution function (rdf) -- it displays the distance between all atoms.
 We can take any structure object and feed it to a matminer `Featurizer` object:

 ```python
 from matminer.featurizers.structure.rdf import RadialDistributionFunction